akka/akka-samples/akka-sample-cluster-java/README.md

 If the singleton node crashes however, all ongoing work is lost though since the state of the singleton is not persistent, when it is started on a new node the `StatsService` will not know of any previous work.
 It also means that since all work has to go through the singleton it could be come a bottleneck.
 If one of the other nodes crash only the ongoing work sent to them is lost, however since each ongoing request could be handled by multiple different workers on different nodes a crash could cause problems to many requests.

-To run this sample, type `sbt "runMain sample.cluster.stats.AppOneMaster"` if it is not already started.
+To run this sample, type `mvn exec:java -Dexec.mainClass="sample.cluster.stats.AppOneMaster"` if it is not already started.

-StatsSampleOneMaster starts 4 actor systems (cluster members) in the same JVM process.
+AppOneMaster starts 4 actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.

-    sbt "runMain sample.cluster.stats.AppOneMaster compute 25251"

-    sbt "runMain sample.cluster.stats.AppOneMaster compute 25252"

-    sbt "runMain sample.cluster.stats.AppOneMaster compute 0"

-    sbt "runMain sample.cluster.stats.AppOneMaster client 0"
+    mvn exec:java -Dexec.mainClass="sample.cluster.stats.AppOneMaster" -Dexec.args="compute 25251"

+    mvn exec:java -Dexec.mainClass="sample.cluster.stats.AppOneMaster" -Dexec.args="compute 25252"

+    mvn exec:java -Dexec.mainClass="sample.cluster.stats.AppOneMaster" -Dexec.args="compute 0"

+    mvn exec:java -Dexec.mainClass="sample.cluster.stats.AppOneMaster" -Dexec.args="client 0"

 ## Tests

-Tests can be found in [src/multi-jvm](src/multi-jvm).
+The multi-jvm testkit which allows for starting a cluster with multiple separate JVMs is only available from Scala with the Scala build tool `sbt`.
+Such tests are included for completeness and can be found in [src/multi-jvm](src/multi-jvm).
 You can run them by typing `sbt multi-jvm:test`.